woodylee1974/simple_sm/README.md

 # StateMachine
 This state machine is a compact table-driven state machine on Python.
 In general, a state machine contains a set of states, a set of possible input events and the actions should be performed when an event is recevied on a specified state.
-A state is changed to another state by performing specified actions.
+A state is changed to another state by performing specified actions when a specified event is received.
+State diagram or state table is used to describe state transitions, and the later is more formally, and easier to be implemented correspondingly.
+Although simply state machine can be implemented by nested switch/case or if/else, considering the requirement of re-usability or maintainable, table-driven state machine pattern is recommended to use for more complex cases.

 Where we should use state machine:

 * simple parser, lexers, ... or any filter-pattern stuffs
 * UI logic, which represents enable, disable, checked, unchecked and so on.
-* device driver, such as recorder, player, or something like that
+* device control, typical sample is like the control of recorder, player, or something like that

-When you find you have to do with a group of complex rule and conditions, you should consider whether or not it is the time for using state machine pattern.
+When you find you have to do with a group of complex rule and conditions, you should consider to use state machine pattern.
 A simple example is like:

 * A device has 2 states, plugged, unplugged
 * This device driver received 'tick_event' for each 1 second